Step 1. Get some Ether

 snet CLI tool is your swiss army knife for working with SingularityNET.
 It lets you publish services, manage your identities, and query what AI services are available to use.
 If you are familar with cloud providers like Amazon or Google, this is our decentralised equivalent of their

 You can install the CLI with pip:

-pip install snet-cli
+sudo pip3 install snet-cli

 You then need to create an identity that matches your metamask account, since this is where the faucets sent all your test tokens too.

 snet identity create YOURNAME key

 You will be prompted for the private key for your wallet.
 To get this, click “Show your account details” on metamask, and “export your private key”.
 This will ask for your metamask password.
 Once you enter it, you can then copy your private key and paste it into the snet cli.
 Next, you should probably copy some meaningless text to your clipboard to avoid accidentally pasting the key somewhere it shouldn’t go.

 WARNING: Your private key is like the password to your online banking.
 Be very careful with it.
 Anyone who has it can control where your funds go.

 SingularityNET takes your security seriously and any vulnerabilities can be reported on our Github (if minor), or emailed to firstname.lastname@example.org

 Step 5.
 Make a Call from the Command Line